Gap year

 A gap year, also known as a sabbatical year, is a period of time when students take a break from their studies, usually after completing high school or before beginning graduate school.
 During this time, students engage in a variety of educational and developmental activities, such as traveling, working, volunteering, or taking courses.
 Gap years are not limited to a year-long break and can range from several months to a few years.

 The activities undertaken during a gap year vary widely and depend on the individual's interests and goals.
 Some students may take courses to improve their academic skills in areas such as math or language studies, while others may learn a trade, pursue art, or participate in sports.
 Volunteer work is also a popular choice, as it allows students to give back to their communities and gain valuable experience.
+Students may also choose to work to save up money, either to fund their gap year activities or to prepare for future educational and personal expenses.

 Research suggests that students who take a gap year tend to perform better academically than those who do not.
-However, some parents may worry that their children will defer continuing their education.
+However, some parents may worry that their children will continue deferring their education, rather than resuming studies at the end of the initially planned period.